Ideal chain: Model

-N mers form the polymer, whose total unfolded length is: $$L = N \, l,$$ where N is the number of mers.
+N mers form the polymer, whose total unfolded length is: $$L = N \, l,$$ where N is the number of mers, and l is the length of each mer.

 In this very simple approach where no interactions between mers are considered, the energy of the polymer is taken to be independent of its shape, which means that at thermodynamic equilibrium, all of its shape configurations are equally likely to occur as the polymer fluctuates in time, according to the Maxwell–Boltzmann distribution.

 Let us call $\vec R$ the total end to end vector of an ideal chain and $\vec r_1,\ldots ,\vec r_N$ the vectors corresponding to individual mers.
 Those random vectors have components in the three directions of space.
 Most of the expressions given in this article assume that the number of mers N is large, so that the central limit theorem applies.
 The figure below shows a sketch of a (short) ideal chain.

 The two ends of the chain are not coincident, but they fluctuate around each other, so that of course: